Hoppípolla: Music video

 The music video for Poppiholla is filmed in black-and-white and in slow motion.
 It shows a black man in a hoodie with the hood up walking the street.
 People in the street, including a woman at a cash point, look at him warily as he passes them.
 A middle aged lady openly glares at him as he walks past her door.
+Two men stare as he walks past them, one with a smirk on his face.
 As the video progresses, the man sees something in the distance, and looks shocked.
 He then begins running, knocking into people as he passes, one of whom drops their coffee cups everywhere.
 The hooded man runs past, regardless.
 He sees a woman in a striped top outside a pub with scaffolding, who is distracted by her cellphone.
 He immediately pulls her out the way, and a large bunch of breeze blocks fall down to where she was previously standing, presumably from the scaffolding.
 The video ends with the man now lying on the ground, exhausted but relieved that he has saved her from injury, and the woman on top of him, looking towards his face.